mariomolinara/CHEM_GAF_CNN/README.md

 This repository contains two parts of the software used in the research paper "Artificial Intelligence-assisted electrochemical sensors for qualitative and semi-quantitative multiplexed analyses".
 The software pipeline is split into two main components:

 Java Module: Responsible for generating images from voltammetric data.
-Python Module: Used for classifying the generated images to identify pollutants.
+Python Module: This module is used to classify the generated images and identify pollutants.

 Prerequisites
 Java 21 or higher